Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies.md

 - Write a client-side feature at the hack tomorrow to sanely include cookbooks for a platform.

-Proposals
+Proposal:
-- file path attrs more of a social standard
+- For the in-recipe stuff, file path attributes could become more of an accepted standard.
-- cookbook depends conditionals
-- - supports "windows", {depends: blah}
+- For actual cookbook dependencies, submit a pr introducing conditionals on "supports" eg. supports "windows", {depends: blah}